View on GitHub

 Windows

-Works with built-in Windows API.
-For better compatibility, install:
+Works with built-in Windows APIs.
+Install for better compatibility:

 pip install pywin32